When did you first encounter poetry? How did you discover that you wanted to write poems?

 Then there’s a section of translations—from a wonderful Brazilian poet (I know some Portuguese, having been to Brazil in the process of my work on Elizabeth Bishop, who lived there for many years) and from a Ukrainian poet (I know no Ukrainian—my translation was commissioned by an editor who offered poets a literal translation to work from).
 The original poems are very different from my own poems in English, and yet in the process of translating them, they kind of also become my poems.
 One of my favorite lines in the book is from the Ukrainian poet Viktor Neborak’s poem “Fish”: “No fish is an island.”

-The last section of “Little Kisses” is a serious of poems that come mainly from traveling, and the various ways we try to find our way home.
+The last section of “Little Kisses” is a series of poems that come mainly from traveling, leaving home, and the various ways we try to find our way home.
+It begins with a prose poem inspired by a cosmic collage painting by Gerry Bergstein called If You Lived Here You’d Be Home Now.
 Two poems in this section are about the mysterious disappearance of my oldest friend.
-The last poem, “Jerry Garcia in a Somerville Parking Lot,” is the closest to home, and includes the line “how little it takes to restore his / affection for the city.”
-These all seem to me like “little kisses.”
+The last poem, “Jerry Garcia in a Somerville Parking Lot,” is the closest to home, and includes the line “how little it takes to restore his / affection for the city”—ending with a kind of tentative coming home.

 JERRY GARCIA IN A SOMERVILLE PARKING LOT